filipefigcorreia/guidelines-for-thesis-writing/README.md

 ### Review and refinement process

+* *Thesis writing is a marathon, not a sprint.* It is important to write multiple drafts during the entire process, and get feedback at each stage.
+While it is normal for the writing process to intensify in the last stretch of the work, do **not** leave all the writing for the last few weeks.
+Set aside time for revision, and self-edit your own writing before sharing drafts with your supervisor.

-* *Say your writing.* When you have a first draft, [read it out loud](https://martinfowler.com/bliki/SayYourWriting.html).
+* *Say your writing.* When you have a first draft, [read it out loud](https://martinfowler.com/bliki/SayYourWriting.html) to spot problems in clarity and flow of thought.

 ### Precautions when releasing a version of your manuscript